yuusoft-org/kanbatte/docs/roadmap.md

 **Priority:** Can be `low`, `medium`, or `high`.

 **Assignee:** Optional field to assign the task to a specific user.

+**Labels:** Optional array of labels/tags for categorizing the task.

 ### Tasks CLI